2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 ### Residence of the Divine Spirit

-The Spirit of God dwells in us, i.e. makes His home in us.
+The Spirit of God dwells in us (2 Tim.
+4:22), i.e. makes His home in us.
 If we are in our spirit, the Spirit of God dwells in us, but if we are not, there is a sense that the Spirit is not dwelling, which indicates a certain quality of experiencing the Spirit.
-Our experience of Christ goes up when we care about His experience.
-So while you can know He's there, you can allow the Spirit of God to truly indwell in you.
+Our experience of Christ goes up when we care about this experience.

+## Distractions

+The enemy (Satan and his angels) will try at all-costs to distract us from our spirit, because when we are in the spirit, he has no ground in us.
+The first time Satan attempted to draw man away from the tree of life, the argument he posed was that the fruit was good to eat, will give knowledge, and make oneself wise (Gen. 3:5).
+This is the same as today; he distracts us through these three things, all of which are not inherently evil: the desire to do good, doctrine, and gifts.

+### To Do Good

+Satan tempts us to live by the wrong tree, and to live by the law of good in our mind.
+If we attempt to live by this law of good, it is inevitable that we will die (Rom.
+7:21).

+### Doctrines

+Doctrine can be scriptural knowledge and bring us into dead letters, or it can bring us into Christ in our spirit to experience Him as life.

+### Gifts

+Sometimes God needs something to be done, or a particular member of body is short, so He gives them some kind of gift.
+We have to grow to the point where gift or not, we exercise our faith to touch the spirit.
+The gifts are to bring us to the key, our human spirit.
+Anything the gifts do beyond that will result in division.